 To screen for and diagnose a gonorrhea infection

-- When you have symptoms of this STD, such as pain during urination, vaginal discharge or vaginal bleeding between menstrual periods (for women), or unusual discharge from the penis, pain during urination or painful, swollen testicles (for men)
+- When you have symptoms of gonorrhea, such as pain while urinating, vaginal discharge or vaginal bleeding between menstrual periods (for women), or unusual discharge from the penis, pain while urinating or painful, swollen testicles (for men)

 Gonorrhea is generally spread through sexual contact (oral, vaginal, or anal) with an infected partner.
-Risk factors include having multiple sex partners, coinfection or previous infection with another STD, and not using a condom correctly and consistently.
+Risk factors include having multiple sex partners, infection with another STD at the same time or previous STD infection, and not using a condom correctly and consistently.

-While some men with gonorrhea will notice symptoms, most women do not or will mistake gonorrhea symptoms for a bladder or other vaginal infection.
-For men, symptoms usually appear within 2 to 5 days of infection but can take up to 30 days.
+While some men with gonorrhea will notice symptoms, many women do not.
+Women may mistake gonorrhea symptoms for a bladder infection or other vaginal infection.
+For men, symptoms usually appear within 2 to 5 days after infection but can take up to 30 days.
 Women who experience symptoms usually do so within 10 days of infection.
 Signs and symptoms of gonorrhea are similar to and can be confused with those caused by another STD, chlamydia, so tests for these infections are often done at the same time.
-(For more, see "The Test" tab.)

 Gonorrhea can usually be treated with a course of antibiotics.
 If not diagnosed and treated, gonorrhea can cause serious complications.